OpenMDAO/OpenMDAO-Framework/docs/surrogate/neural_net.rst

 Notice that the``train_next`` event is not added to the DOE_Validate driver, like it was for for the training driver.
-MetaModel automatically runs in predict mode when this event this event is set.
-MetaModel will then check for training data which will be used to generate a surrogate model for the provided outouts using the given inputs.
-Since training data is required to run, the training mode must always be run before predict mode.
+MetaModel automatically runs in predict mode when this event is not set.
+MetaModel will then check for training data which will be used to generate a surrogate model for the provided outputs, using the given inputs.
+Since training data is required to run, the training mode must always be run prior to the running of predict mode.

 Now, the outputs of the MetaModel are the predicted outputs as determined by the surrogate model, NeuralNet.